hientrn1201/4156-Group-Project/E2E_TESTING_CHECKLIST.md

 Sometimes you need to test specific scenarios manually or investigate issues in detail.
 Here are the key test cases you should run through:

+**Note**: The following manual tests correspond to automated tests that exist in the codebase.
+All endpoints and functionality listed here have been implemented and tested in the Java test suite.

 ### Core Authentication Flow

 **Test 1: User Registration**